 How can I prevent a carpenter bee problem in the future?

-The best way to prevent carpenter bees from choosing your property for their nests is to paint and stain wooden structures around your home like porches, sheds and decks.
-Carpenter bees do not like to make nest in treated wood so it can be an effective deterrent method.
+The best way to prevent carpenter bees from choosing your property for their nests is to paint and stain wooden structures around your home like porches, sheds, and decks.
+Carpenter bees do not like to make nests in treated wood so this can be an effective deterrent method.